lvaldenebro/landing-page/README.md

-# 1st Module Final Evaluation
+# Landing Page

-This is the exam of the fist module of the Adalab course.
+This an example of an static landing page for a company.
+This was developed as the exam of the first module of the Adalab bootcamp.

 ## Technologies used

-This evaluation is developed using HTML, Sass and the Adalab Web Starter Kit (NodeJS and Gulp).
+The landing page uses HTML, Sass and the Adalab Web Starter Kit (NodeJS and Gulp).

-### What is being tested

-Here is being tested the use of Sass, HTML, Flexbox, CSS Grid, mediaquieres and transitions.
+The layout is organized throught Flexbox, CSS Grid, mediaquieres and transitions.

-### What do you need to check the result

-Only to navigate throw this link: [lvaldenebro.github.io/landing-page/](lvaldenebro.github.io/landing-page/)
+The original design was provided to us by Zeplin.

+## Installation

+Clone the repository and run `npm install` to create the `node_modules` folder.
+Use it locally with `npm start`.

+## License
+All this code is released into the public domain.

+## Demo

+You can see the [result at GitHub Pages](lvaldenebro.github.io/landing-page/).